Sobhan Mohmand, Career Expert 3 May 2021

 For example, if you’re still in school and are looking for your first job, you may want to skip the work experience section from your CV and put a lot of focus on your skills and education.

 To summarise, although there is such a thing as a ‘typical CV format’ this does not mean that all CVs will have exactly the same formatting.
 The CV format will change depending on the job you are applying for and where you are in your career so far.

-The layout and presentation of your CV is an extremely important part of writing a perfect CV which will result in getting into interviews.
-You may have the best education, work experience and skills but if your CV layout and presentation is not professional and well-presented then your CV is most likely going into the bin.
+The layout and presentation of your CV is a critical part of writing a perfect CV which will result in getting into interviews.
+You may have the best education, work experience and skills but if your CV layout and presentation is not professional and well-presented, then your CV is most likely going into the bin.